 Arts and cultural activities have been found to be particularly effective in supporting a prisoner’s personal and cognitive development.
 There is evidence that these programs improve personal and social skills, develop self-confidence and encourage participation in future learning.

 Furthermore, arts and cultural programs can be effective in supporting the rehabilitation of a prisoner and can aid the reconstruction of his or her relationship with society.
 They can help to reduce the detrimental effects of life imprisonment.
 They can also be particularly effective as a way of engaging prisoners who are disaffected by the educational process through non-traditional teaching material and teaching methods.

 Many prisoners undertake combinations of formal education or training of varying duration and work during their prison sentence.
 Some prisoners also have to undertake court-mandated courses such as programs for substance abuse, sex offenders or anger management.
 But most of these programs focus on inmates on short-term parole, it aims at remanding prisoners for a better reintegration.
-While it is assumed that allocation of services to long term and life term inmates is wasteful because the group have lower chances of reintegration.
+While it is assumed that allocation of services to long-term and life term inmates is wasteful because the group has lower chances of reintegration.

 It is against this backdrop that we seek to use arts to improve the prisons condition, and the psychological well being of inmates on long-term and life-term imprisonment, which will be a sustainable social improvement in Nigerian Prisons, Starting with Agodi Prisons, Ibadan.